nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :warning: If you attempt to edit the details of an existing guest such that they end up with both the same `NAME` and `PHONE` as another existing guest in the guest list, an error will be shown.

-> :warning: At least one field to edit must be provided.
+> :warning: At least 1 field of a `Guest` has to be specified for the command to be valid.

 * :information_source: As of now, BridalBuddy only supports one single word per `TAG`.